Commercial development and construction

 Bold changes to the planning system with growth as the target

-Alex Ground Tom Jenkins, an Associate in the Russell-Cooke, Real Estate, Planning and Construction team
+Alex Ground, Partner in the Russell-Cooke Solicitors, real estate, planning and construction team.
+Tom Jenkins, an Associate in the Russell-Cooke, Real Estate, Planning and Construction team

 Multiple Authors